You are currently viewing 30 Health Lessons Modern Society Can Learn from Farming Communities

 30 Health Lessons Modern Society Can Learn from Farming Communities

-For decades, I closely observed farming communities — farmers, artisans, and rural families whose daily routines were deeply connected to nature.
+For decades, I closely watched farming communities—farmers, artisans, and rural families whose daily lives were tied to nature.

 They did not use fitness trackers.